 There is a drag and drop element to Webflow to allow the free movement of digital assets to anywhere on the page.

 This investment is to help them make short-term investments without sacrificing near-term cash flow.

-Webflow also recently launched an academy to teach users how to maximize the UI of their no-cod sites.
+Webflow also launched an academy to teach users how to maximize the UI of their no-cod sites.

 They also have an extensive library of templates for users to choose from.

 The platform has opened up new opportunities for designers to develop Webflow themes too.